zuzuleinen/jobber/README.md

 ## Set up the cron job

 You need to set up a new cron job for jobber to run.
+In your shell, run:

 ```shell
 crontab -e